zeiliasgr/fullstack-party/README.md

 ## Few simple requirements

 - Design should be recreated as closely as possible.
 DONE
 - Design must be responsive.
 Because we live in our smartphones and we will check with them for sure.
-DONE
+DONE with some glitches
 - Use GitHub V3 REST API to receive data.
 [Docs here](https://developer.github.com/v3/) No Authentication through GitHub.
 - Use popular PHP framework (SlimPHP, Lumen, Symfony, Laravel, Zend or any other) DONE[Symfony]
 - Use AngularJS or ReactJS.
 Not used.